leplatrem/blog.mathieu-leplatre.info/content/Dev/makefile_poetry.rst

 	test: .venv/.install.stamp
 		.venv/bin/python -m pytest tests/

 Now, when you run ``make test`` from a recently cloned repo, the whole chain is executed.
-But otherwise, dependencies are installed only if your requirements file has changed since your last installation.
+But otherwise, the Python packages are installed only if your requirements file has changed since your last installation.

 Use variables